-With a large number of peers N in the P2P network the latency estimation algorithms should still be computationally and memory efficient.
+The first requirement of the low latency overlay is that with a large number of peers N in the P2P network the latency estimation algorithms should still be computationally and memory efficient.
 If the algorithm computation takes too long, the computation can block a node in the P2P network.
 The node is then waiting for the algorithm computation to finish and does not respond on communication.
 When this happens, the latency of a random peer toward the blocking node increases and this cannot happen in the low latency overlay.
 Thus computational efficiency becomes a very important requirement for the system.

 The algorithms should next to computationally efficient also be memory efficient and efficient in bandwidth usage.
 As peers collect latency's that are measured by other peers the number of latency's stored in memory and send over the internet can become large.
-If all peers maintain all the latency information they ever received and share all their latency information to other peers the memory usage is N^2 where N is the number of peers in the network.
+If all peers maintain all the latency information they ever received and share all their latency information to other peers the memory usage is $N^2$ where N is the number of peers in the network.
 The algorithms developed so far require that such amounts of latency information is stored.
-For instance, the GNP algorithm requires N^2 of measured latency's for a network with N peers.
+For instance, the GNP algorithm requires $N^2$ of measured latency's for a network with N peers.